Greece unblocks Piraeus port sale, invites binding bids

-ATHENS (Reuters) - Greece has asked three firms to submit binding bids by September for a majority stake in the country’s biggest port, Piraeus (OLPr.AT), a senior privatization official told Reuters on Thursday, unblocking a major asset sale.
+ATHENS, May 14 (Reuters) - Greece has asked three firms to submit binding bids by September for a majority stake in the country’s biggest port, Piraeus, a senior privatisation official told Reuters on Thursday, unblocking a major asset sale.

 Pressing ahead on the sale is expected to be one of the major concessions offered by Tsipras to EU and IMF lenders during ongoing talks to secure aid.